eclipse-openj9/openj9-docs/docs/openj9_support.md

 so the question of support has a more complicated answer than at OpenJDK.
 Our community is committed to supporting JDK levels as long as they are supported at the OpenJDK open source project with a significant user base.
-Currently, Eclipse OpenJ9 produces a new release every quarter that can build against all JDK levels currently supported by the OpenJDK community.
+Currently, Eclipse OpenJ9 produces a new release every quarter that can build against all JDK levels that are currently supported by the OpenJDK community.
 We are committed to accepting problem reports when using Eclipse OpenJ9 against a supported OpenJDK level, with fixes being delivered in each release of Eclipse OpenJ9.

-In order to track the OpenJDK 6 month release cadence, OpenJ9 also produces two releases a year that support only a single JDK level.
+In order to track the OpenJDK 6-month release cadence, OpenJ9 also produces two releases a year that support only a single JDK level.
 These releases will occur in March and September with the intention of supporting only the corresponding new OpenJDK feature release.

 The following table summarizes which JDK levels are expected to be supported by which Eclipse OpenJ9 releases,